Canterbury travel guide

 You're Going to Love Canterbury

 With a population of 46,978, Canterbury is a must-see destination in England, United Kingdom.
-It is among the most popular tourist destinations in the country.
+It is one of the most popular cities to visit in the country.
 Consider staying at least one whole day in Canterbury to see all of its attractions.

 Where to Eat in Canterbury